Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 1. Baseballs must be leather covered and not vinyl or rubber and must be rated for use within your teams’ age range or older.
 If you have a question that the ball you are using is of sufficient quality, buy a better ball.
 The league will make available for purchase at reasonable rates age appropriate baseballs.
 Use good baseballs.

-2. There are no glove or bat length, barrel diameter or length/weight differential limitations in 8U-14U.
-Ages 15U and up will use a -3 weight differential limit, as in high school.
+2. There are no glove or bat length, barrel diameter or length/weight differential limitations in 8U-14U except the BPF 1.15 requirements (See website for more details on bat restrictions).
+Ages 15U and up use -3 BBCOR as in high school.

 3. N.O.C.S.A.E. approved batting helmets shall be worn by all batters, base runners, and on deck batters.
-Player/Catchers must wear, at minimum, standard protective gear including protective helmet, mask, chest protector, shin guards and protective cup.
+Player/Catchers must wear, at minimum, standard protective gear including protective helmet/ mask combo, chest protector, shin guards and protective cup.
 Player/Bullpen catchers must at least wear protective mask (Full equipment is preferred and strongly encouraged by the league.)

 4. Only rubber or plastic spikes are allowed from age 9-12.
 Metal spikes may be used at 13U and above.